 Repeated shift: to save time & effort, you can set shifts to be repeated and populated automatically to the user’s schedule (many retail clients have users that work the same shifts every week).

-Workflows are your tool to collect information from your employees and for them to access and submit while working.
-You can either create as many workflows as you want from scratch or use one of our ready-made templates.
+Forms are your tool to collect information from your employees and for them to access and submit while working.
+You can either create as many Forms as you want from scratch or use one of our ready-made templates.

-Below are the 3 most used workflows we see by retail companies.
+Below are the 3 most used Forms we see by retail companies.

 Opening & closing store checklist: A daily checklist for your store manager to go over prior to opening or closing the shop so that you can be sure all the tasks are completed and the store is ready to be opened or closed.
 This is a great way for you, the owner, to make sure that nothing is missing and that all is under control.